Melotti Media | Sydney Copywriting & Message Marketing Bureau

 I forgot that I was only human.
 I’m sure I’m not alone too.
 I forgot the value of RnR – some good old rest and relaxation.
 For professionals who sell their creativity as a service, in whatever form, we need to remember that downtime is just as important as on-time.

 That’s not to say that everyone doesn’t need a holiday, but I’m talking specifically about the ability to be creative.
-We frequently expect our creativity to just flow, and we pump away at it every day as if it were an unlimited resource (guilty!) – but this isn’t always that case, as I discovered recently.
+We frequently expect our creativity to just flow, and we pump away at it every day as if it were an unlimited resource (guilty!) – but this isn’t always the case, as I discovered recently.

 I suddenly found that my well had dried up.